efbulle/efbulle/README.md

 Hi, I’m @efbulle.
 I love Python.
-Check out an [interactive map](https://efbulle.github.io/cartographie/) I built recently.
+Check out an [interactive map](https://efbulle.github.io/cartographie/) I built.
 More to come.

 You can also reach me on [LinkedIn](https://www.linkedin.com/in/emmanuel-favre-bulle).